 Fees, living costs, grants, etc.

-As an exchange or guest student, you must pay the costs of art materials and all living costs (including accommodation) yourself.
+As an exchange or guest student, you must pay all living costs (including accommodation) yourself.

 The Schools of Visual Arts offer no grants, scholarships or student housing, and they cannot assist exchange and guest students on matters of accommodation, personal finances and similar issues.

 This means that as an exchange or guest student, you are responsible for ensuring that you have sufficient funds for your stay in Copenhagen before you leave your own country.

 Tuition fee – Only for students who are NOT citizens of EU or EEA countries